56kcloud/Training/Docker/kickstart/chapters/alpine.md

 What happened?
 Behind the scenes, a lot of stuff happened.
 When you call `docker container run`,

 1. The Docker client contacts the Docker daemon
-2. The Docker daemon checks local store if the image (alpine in this case) is available locally, and if not, dowloads it from Docker Hub.
+2. The Docker daemon checks local store if the image (alpine in this case) is available locally, and if not, downloads it from Docker Hub.
 (Since we have issued `docker pull alpine` before, the download step is not necessary)
 3. The Docker daemon creates the container and then runs a command in that container
 4. The Docker daemon streams the output of the command to the Docker client